StealthGuy/CTF-Writeups/squ1rrel_2025/Crypto/Easy RSA.md

 3. This allows us to factorize `n` as:
    - `n = (a + b)(a - b)` (where `a + b = q` and `a - b = p`)

-With the following Python, code I was able to retrieve the flag:
+With the following Python code, I was able to retrieve the flag:

 ```python
 import math